ma1ha/awsc-logs-alerts/README.md

 Dashboards are set up to provide a real-time visual representation of security metrics.
 This includes metrics like failed login attempts and warning messages, as well as general system health.

-The dashboard is JSON-based and can be customized according to your requirements.